This was initially intended to be my blog page, but I never did anything with it so I've decided to repurpose it as my Andrew's top eleven lists page.

 11. Why do so many people believe in conspiracy theories?

-• Honourable mentions: How can smart people believe in a god?; Why Australia is in the Eurovision song contest; "Everybody was Kung Fu fighting".
-How?
-Who was doing all the work then?
+• Honourable mentions: How can smart people believe in a god?; Why Australia is in the Eurovision song contest;

 Return to top